apache/superset/docs/sqllab.rst

 - ``random``: ``random``
 - more to come!

-`Jinja's builtin filters <http://jinja.pocoo.org/docs/dev/templates/#builtin-filters>_` can be also be applied where needed.
+`Jinja's builtin filters <http://jinja.pocoo.org/docs/dev/templates/>`_ can be also be applied where needed.

+.. autoclass:: caravel.jinja_context.PrestoContext
+    :members: